 Before leaving Canada we had also received some information on the bike route including this booklet from the bike company.
 I recently found it again for sale on the internet as well.
 Cycling Guide Danube Bike Trail.

 We started this bike trip by actually flying into Vienna and we stayed there the first overnight.
 The next morning we took the train to our starting point, the city of Linz.
 Of course what do we do on our arrival at Linz?
 Finding a place for some refreshments of course🍺.
-We needed to get hydrated for tomorrow for biking day!😊
+We needed to get hydrated in order to prepare for the first biking day!

 And then dessert!
 We couldn’t wait to try the Linzertorte, the traditional dessert in Linz with a bit of cream on top.
-Bernard thank-you for sharing.
 Yummy!

 We did a bit of sightseeing that afternoon and quite enjoyed this city.
 We took the Pöstlingbergbahn (tram) up the mountain It is a popular tourist destination with a viewing platform over the city.
 It is also the site of the Pöstlingberg pilgrimage Church.
 This pilgrimage church is dedicated to the Seven Sorrows of the Virgin Mary and is perched high above the city as a landmark.
 We were told is was built in 1748.
 It’s now a popular location for weddings because of its unique beauty overlooking a beautiful landscape.

-In Linz that night the bike company had booked for us the Hotel Donauwelle.
+In Linz that night the bike company had booked us at Hotel Donauwelle.